The Real Reason People think they Want to Retire Early

 Subjective as it may seem (or actually be), the point is that money is only one source of capital needed to live a richer life.
 And, as more studies have been published over the past few decades, there is a striking pattern that gives a shape to human happiness over our lifespan.

 A recent analysis of seven surveys, including 1.3 million people randomly sampled from 51 countries, emphasizes a universal phenomenon referred to as the u-curve of wellbeing.
 This curve trajects that we are happiest during our youth up until our 20s, and then do not exceed that initial level of happiness until we reach our 60s.
-In other words, being middle aged is not the best of times for many of us.
+In other words, mid-life is not the best of times for many of us.
 Thank you science for validating that!

 <<GETTING TO THE BOTTOM OF HAPPINESS>>